HeeebsInc/AngiogramBlockageDetection/README.md

     <img width="25%" src="readme-assets/THRESH_BINARY_INV.png">
 </p>

 - In this project, I used `cv2.THRESH_BINARY_INV` which converted every pixel above the threshold to black while converting pixels below the threshold to white (max value of 255).
-By doing this, we can interpret the black regions in the image as possible blood cells and thus our regions of interest.
+By doing this, we can interpret the white regions in the image as possible blood cells and thus our regions of interest.

 ```
 threshold_img = cv2.adaptiveThreshold(original_image, 255, cv2.ADAPTIVE_THRESH_MEAN_C, cv2.THRESH_BINARY_INV, block_size, 10)